mohamed-ounissi/React-native-project/README.md

 This project is a dashboard-style app with a modular authentication flow and tab navigation.
 The current version includes live TVMaze API integration, loading/error handling, and a detail view flow.
+Auth does not use a backend yet; for learning and simplicity, user/session data is stored locally on the device.

 ## Current Features